 Neither Richemont nor its Maisons conduct any testing of its products on animals.
 Our Maisons have policies for fragrances and cosmetic products, animal testing and product information and labelling.

 Cartier Parfums does not perform any tests on animals for its fragrances.
 The European Regulation regarding Perfumes and Cosmetic Products prohibits such practices and enforces the same for the ingredients, insofar as valid alternative methods exist.
 Cartier Parfums relies on and strictly follows the European Regulation.

-Van Cleef & Arpels, Montblanc, Alfred Dunhill, Chloé and Maison Alaïa have license agreements with third parties for fragrances and other cosmetics.
+Van Cleef & Arpels, Montblanc, dunhill, Chloé and Maison Alaïa have license agreements with third parties for fragrances and other cosmetics.
 Those Maisons have received assurances from their suppliers that no licensed products are tested on animals.

 Chemical Competence Centre

 During the year under review, Richemont established a Chemical Competence Centre in Switzerland.
 The Centre was envisaged during the development of the CSR 2020 Plan.
 The Centre seeks to ensure full compliance with chemical regulations and Richemont’s Product Restricted Substance List (‘PRSL’), thereby securing continuous product-access to worldwide markets.